in

 Leading up to the release, some were worried about electrical requirements for an oven like this.
 Thankfully, it does not require a 240v outlet and can work off any standard 120v electrical outlet in the US.

-Moreover, the oven is ready to go right out of the box.
+This isn’t a glorified toaster oven like many others on the market.
+With temperatures approaching 900 degrees Fahrenheit and an adjustable dual burner, the Ooni Volt instantly catapults itself to the top of the market.
 There’s a lot to love about the Ooni Volt 12, but let’s take a closer look at the specs and compare it to some other pizza ovens.

 The Ooni Volt 12 can reach 850F in just 20 minutes.
 This is a killer preheat time for a pizza oven.
 Since this is an electric oven, there’s no need for a chimney or open door to prevent gas buildup or provide airflow.
 This is how the Volt 12 is able to achieve a quick preheat – it’s basically a sealed up box.